Got compaction? These clay-busting plants penetrate heavy soil to leave it loosened, aerated, and enriched. Jumpstart a regenerative garden ecology.

 How about a clay-busting plant that brings cheer to the garden?
 Sunflowers are an excellent choice for a summer cover crop.

-Sunflowers are a superb insectary, attracting hundreds of varieties of insects.
+Sunflowers are a superb insectary, attracting hundreds of varieties of insects, as well as birds and squirrels.
 They can also provide forage for chickens.
-And don’t forget to save a few stems for a cut flower bouquet!

-In late winter, cut the plants back but leave the roots to decompose and enrich the soil.
-Although sunflower roots are known to have an allelopathic effect on the soil, allowing them to decompose over the winter should prevent this from being a problem for spring planting.
+In late winter, cut the plants back to the ground, but leave the roots to decompose and enrich the soil.
+Although sunflower roots are known to have an allelopathic effect on the soil, allowing them to decompose over the winter prevents this from being a problem for spring planting.

 Are you returning an area with clay soil to nature?
 Read about planting native perennial sunflowers.